apatel66/SampleCode/README.md

 ```
 $ g++ -o example problemName.cpp
 ```
-   Remember, even though you can enter any word in place of example, problem name has to be the exact file name of the compiler
+   Remember, even though you can enter any word in place of "example", "problemName" has to be the exact file name of the compiler
 7. Now to run the program, enter:
 ```